-That means that the banger you saw on YouTube in a Russian friendly doesn’t count because it has no wider context to it.
+That means the banger you saw on YouTube in a Bolivian third tier friendly doesn’t count because it lacks wider context.

 Gareth Bale, REAL MADRID 2 Barcelona 1 (16/04/2014)

 A great goal has to have something weird about it.

 And watching Bale take the long way around Marc Bartra, picking UP speed after he was shoved off the pitch, was like nothing I’ve ever seen before.

 The fact that it was in the Copa Del Rey final – against Barcelona – ensured that his wonder goal actually meant something too.

 Bale ran 60m for the goal and this was the season he was clocked as the fastest sprinter in Europe.

 Remember, too, that this was in the 84th minute and just 10 seconds before he scored, Barcelona had the ball in Real’s box.